lucaspellegrinelli/gleastsq/README.md

 ## Which method should I use?

-The library provides three functions for curve fitting: `least_squares`, `gauss_newton` and `levenberg_marquardt`.
+The library provides four functions for curve fitting: `least_squares`, `gauss_newton`, `levenberg_marquardt` and `trust_region_reflective`.

 ### Least Squares

 The `least_squares` function is just an alias for the `levenberg_marquardt` function.

-### Gauss-Newton

-The `gauss_newton` function is best for least squares problems with good initial guesses and small residuals.
-It is less computationally intensive and thus can be faster than the Levenberg-Marquardt method but can be unstable with poor initial guesses or large residuals.

-### Levenberg-Marquardt
+## Levenberg-Marquardt

-The `levenberg_marquardt` function is robust for nonlinear least squares problems, handling large residuals and poor initial guesses effectively.
-It is more computationally intensive but provides reliable convergence for a wider range of problems, especially in challenging or ill-conditioned cases.
+Ideal for non-linear least squares problems, particularly when the initial guess is far from the solution.
+It combines the benefits of the Gauss-Newton method and gradient descent, making it robust and efficient for various scenarios.
+However, it requires careful tuning of the damping parameter to balance convergence speed and stability.

+## Trust-Region Reflective

+Best suited for large-scale problems or those with constraints, this method ensures that each iteration stays within a predefined "trust region," preventing large, unstable steps.
+It is reliable and effective for challenging optimization problems but can be computationally intensive.

+## Gauss-Newton

+Efficient for problems where residuals are small and the initial guess is close to the true solution.
+It approximates the Hessian matrix, leading to faster convergence for well-behaved problems.
+However, it may struggle with highly non-linear problems or poor initial guesses, as it lacks the robustness of the Levenberg-Marquardt and trust-region reflective methods.

 ## Installation